 The aim of the project was to create architecture with a strong societal impact and so Laura Katharina Straehle and Ellen Rouwendal delivered it in collaboration with locals, workers and international students.
 This was made possible through low-tech solutions and an easily understandable design process.

-The pavilion structure, which contains community spaces, ICT rooms, a library, tailoring workshop and bakery, was completed within two years of the initial idea.
+The pavilion structure in Kenya, which contains community spaces, ICT rooms, a library, tailoring workshop and bakery, was completed within two years of the initial idea.